 Mobility – Sometimes patients can have a drop in blood pressure when getting up suddenly, so it is helpful to have someone assist to make sure they don’t fall.

 Help With Feeding Due To Tremors – Even simple tasks like bringing a spoonful of soup to one’s mouth is a problem with excessive tremors.
 It’s also important to note that some seniors with Parkinson’s have trouble swallowing, so making the nutritious food that is also easy to swallow is vital to continued health.

 Massage Therapy – Stiff muscles and joints can benefit from regular massage therapy to keep circulation flowing freely.

 People with Parkinson’s have a variety of symptoms that can inhibit day to day living on their own.
 It’s a progressive diseases that gets worse over time.
 Sometimes along with movement issues, tremors, and muscle spasms, a person can develop dementia which makes living alone virtually impossible as it gets to the later stages of the disease.
 There isn’t a cure as of yet for this illness, but with the right medications and home care, a senior can still have a decent quality of life for as long as possible.

-If You Or An Aging Loved One Are Considering Hiring Home Health Care in Plano, TX, Please Call The Caring Staff At Second Family Home Care At (972) 846-HOME (4663).
+If You Or An Aging Loved One Are Considering Hiring Home Health Care in Plano or Frisco, TX, Please Call The Caring Staff At Second Family Home Care At (972) 347-0700.